-What exactly is the subject of the painting ‘Le Mensonge/The Lie’ by the Swiss artist Félix Vallotton (above)?
+What exactly is going on in Félix Vallotton’s painting ‘Le Mensonge/The Lie’ (above)?
 A couple in evening dress are locked in an embrace in a plush interior.
 Yet all is not what it seems.
 Who’s the one being economical with the truth?
-The woman’s scarlet dress and serpentine pose alone should start alarm bells ringing and she does indeed seem to be whispering something in the man’s ear.
-On the other hand, the man’s nonchalant body language and complacent smirk suggest that more is happening here than he’s letting on.
+Is it the woman, whose scarlet dress and serpentine pose ought by themselves to start alarm bells ringing, and who certainly seems to be whispering something in the man’s ear?
+Or is it the man, whose nonchalant body language and complacent smirk suggest that he knows more than he’s letting on?
 Or is Vallotton making a more general point about everyday falsehoods in relations between the sexes?
 And would we otherwise gather any of this without knowing the painting’s title?